Azure/missionlz-edge/src/bicep/README.md

 Step 2: Run the bashscript /scripts/generateSshKey.sh to generate new ssh keypair to configure SSH Key-Based Authentication on a Linux VM

-Step 3: Run the deployment script below with defaults
+Step 3: Run the deployment script below with defaults by providing required parameter values for resourcePrefix and keyVaultAccessPolicyObjectId

 ```plaintext
 az deployment sub create \